SO18 - Harefield, Midanbury and Townhill Park

 Partnership member

-The Forum submitted resident-informed proposals to a Boundary Commission review so that Townhill Park would not be split into two electoral wards and would remain well-represented by one set of councillors.
+As part of this work, the Forum submitted resident-informed proposals to a Boundary Commission review so that Townhill Park would not be split into two electoral wards and would remain well-represented by one set of councillors.

-The SO18 Big Local partnership produced information packs about the development for people who had moved into the new buildings.
+Alongside the forum, the partnership produced information packs about the development for people who had moved into the new buildings.
 They also made a short film interviewing residents and a local headteacher about the impact of the drawn-out regeneration on the community.
-The partnership set up THRILL (Townhill Regeneration is Leaving Legacy), a group to continue advocating for resident involvement in the development, including to facilitate the Townhill Park Regeneration Forum.
+More broadly, SO18 Big Local acted as a conduit between residents and the council, helping to remove barriers to engagement and supporting residents to raise issues, contribute to consultations, and take part in wider discussions about the future of the area.

 Supporting residents to secure better bus services

 In the first few years of the programme, the SO18 Big Local partnership supported residents to advocate for improved bus services in their area.
 An existing bus service ran hourly, stopped in the early evening, and didn’t run on weekends.
 The partnership surveyed residents and found that this service frequently left residents stranded or unable to attend medical appointments.
 This resulted in residents having to pay for taxis, and limited job, social and leisure opportunities outside of the estate.
-A group of residents used this feedback to successfully make the case for funding from the Council to provide more frequent bus services.

 Upskilling residents in applying for funding